Ask for free!

 Fires endanger not only employees, but also the very existence of a company.
 Damage caused by fire can interrupt orders and in the worst case the company can even be threatened with insolvency.
 For this reason, occupational health and safety, building law and insurers place companies under obligation.
-In general, they prescribe a fire protection officer who is responsible for fire protection in the building and helps to prevent fires and keep consequential damage to a minimum.
-This can also be an external fire protection officer: They’ll be familiar with the regulations and have a neutral view on fire protection in your building.
-CWS can support you by assigning an expert to you.
+As a rule, they prescribe a fire protection officer who is responsible for fire protection in the building and helps with this:

 Our fire protection officers have already supported many customers.
 They negotiate safely with authorities, fire brigades and insurance companies day in and day out.